Ending a tenancy

 - your tenants have used the property for illegal purposes, for example selling drugs

-The Department for Communities and Local Government has information on reasons for possession for a property let on an AST.
+The Ministry of Housing, Communities and Local Government has information on reasons for possession for a property let on an AST.

 You will need to use one of the reasons for possession in the Housing Act 1988.